cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 **Visualize The configuration Through CLI**

 As network engineers, we still like to see the traditionnal "show run" on our devices.
-On SONiC, the show runningconfiguration command on SONiC displays the current active configuration of various system components.
-You can view specific parts such as BGP, interfaces, ports, or the full configuration using subcommands like show runningconfiguration all.
+On SONiC, the *show runningconfiguration* command displays the current active configuration of various system components.
+You can view specific elements such as BGP, interfaces, ports, or the full configuration using subcommands like *show runningconfiguration all*.
 This is useful for verifying what is currently applied without needing to inspect config files directly.

 ```
 admin@sonic:~$ show runningconfiguration all